 Localization in global trials is a holistic process – CROs aren’t the only vendors held to the standards it entails.
 If an EDC solution isn’t able to offer functionality in the languages of the countries where its studies are conducted, its users can face serious impediments in getting their studies done in time and getting their drugs to market.
 Likewise, if an EDC solution doesn’t comply with clinical trial regulations in the regions that are attractive to sponsors today, its customers’ ability to reap the benefits of international outsourcing can be significantly curtailed.

 For these reasons, it’s imperative for eClinical software vendors to get with the times.
 If EDC isn’t able to localize to a broad range of popular research destinations, its own business isn’t all that suffers – the sponsors depending on it can find themselves stuck as well.
 Medrio has avoided this pitfall with a strong focus on regulatory compliance.
 Not only is the software compliant with a wide range of U.S. regulations, it has also been used in studies submitted to all major regulatory bodies around the world.
-And Medrio’s recent localization into Japanese better enables researchers to get in on the action in the Asia Pacific.

 The continuing trend toward global clinical trials has promising implications for researchers.
 But it has also placed localization, a multifaceted and often challenging process, in a much more prominent position among the concerns of the clinical research industry.
 For researchers and eClinical vendors alike, an orientation toward international paradigms is essential as clinical trials continue to cross borders.